Cressida Dick: Commissioner of the Metropolitan Police

 Sir Stephen House took over the role as Acting Commissioner until a successor, Sir Mark Rowley, was appointed in July 2022.
-In January 2023, Met police constable David Carrick pled guilty to 49 account of sexual offences against twelve women, and lifted reporting restrictions revealed that the Met's mishandling of his case was part of the reason Dick had been ousted.
+In January 2023, Met police constable David Carrick pleaded guilty to 49 account of sexual offences against twelve women, and lifted reporting restrictions revealed that the Met's mishandling of his case was part of the reason Dick had been ousted.

+In January 2026, a Met Police review revealed that in an attempt to meet the diversity targets set by Dick, senior figures in the force had allowed recruitment standards to fall.
+More than 100 applicants who initially failed vetting procedures were later allowed to join after their cases were referred to a special panel set up to scrutinise rejected applications from ethnic minority candidates.
+Several of these went on to commit criminal offences or misconduct, including violence, sex attacks and drug use.

 Personal life

 Dick came out as lesbian in April 2017, making her the highest-ranked openly gay officer in British police history.
 Her partner, Helen, was an Inspector in the MPS in south London before retiring in 2017.

 Honours

 Dick was awarded the Queen's Police Medal for Distinguished Service in the 2010 New Year Honours.
 She was appointed a Commander of the Order of the British Empire (CBE) in the 2015 New Year Honours for services to policing.
 In September 2019, she was promoted to Dame Commander of the Order of the British Empire (DBE) in Theresa May's resignation honours.

 In 2013, she was named one of the 100 most powerful women in the United Kingdom by Woman's Hour on BBC Radio 4.